tedmoore/schelp2/docs/Classes/Collection.md

 ### `collectInPlace`
 Iterate over the collection and replace each item with a new one, returned by the function.
 This can be useful when one wants to aviod creating a new array in memory.
-In most cases, it is better to use [#-collect](#-collect).
+In most cases, it is better to use [collect](#collect).
 ```supercollider
 a = [1, 5, 3, 4];
 a.collectInPlace { |x| 2 ** x };